 Verification of Students’ Identity in the Learning Management System

 BCCC’s Learning Management System is fully integrated with student and College data.
-All credit courses offered at the College, and all individuals who are provided with a College email address, are automatically created in Canvas through a snapshot integration of the two systems.
+All credit courses offered at the College, and all individuals who are provided with a College email address, are automatically created in Canvas through an integration of the two systems.
 Accordingly, students registered for online courses receive a unique login based on their personal information that includes a combination of their name and a four-digit randomly generated number, unique to each student.
 The password used by students is a combination of numbers based on each student’s date of birth.